April is national Child Abuse Prevention Month!

 New and used Leotards can be purchased at the studio.
 Leotards and tights can also be purchased at Walmart, Target, Kmart, Kohl's, Old Navy and other local stores.

-New and used tap and ballet shoes can be purchased at The Dance Arts Center.
-Payless Shoes also sells tap and ballet shoes.
+New and used tap and ballet shoes can be purchased at The Dance Arts Center or on-line.

 Dancers is Pre-Ballet, Beg Ballet and Ballet 1 - 6 wear a black leotard and pink tights in class.
 Dancers wear pink ballet shoes and hair in bun.